Scholarships

 Kansas Masonic Foundation

-Online applications accepted December 1 – March 15
+Online applications accepted December 1 – February 15

 The Kansas Masonic Foundation seeks to demonstrate both our personal commitment and the heartfelt desire of Kansas Masons and donors to help advance education for the common good and well-being of our society.
 The purpose of these scholarships is to provide financial assistance to undergraduate students who are pursuing opportunities for personal and professional growth via higher education.